linbug/linbug.github.io/_posts/2016-01-09-slaying-the-sql-dragon.md

     - It should also be much easier to change information if it only exists in one place, e.g. if for some bizarre reason the UK decided to change the name of London to ’Jabberwocky’, you’d only have to update this information once in our fictitious relational database of addresses.

 2. Data has a fixed type

     This means that your text will always be interpreted as text, your numbers as numbers, your dates as dates.
 You can avoid typos like *iO* instead of 10.

-3. You can apply complex queries to the database to pull out exactly the information you want, from multiple tables at once.
+3. You can apply complex queries

+    ...to pull out exactly the information you want, from multiple tables at once.
 You can use these queries for further analysis without having to duplicate your data, as you might do in an Excel spreadsheet, thus cutting out the middle man.

 4. It’s easier to maintain security

     By splitting the data up into separate tables, you can ensure that in certain situations, only part of the data can be made accessible to a particular individual.
 For example, if you are using a database for a web application, you might want to restrict an individual user to their own information, instead of giving them access to all of the email addresses of everyone signed up to your service.

 5. You can cater to future requirements

     It’s easy to add more data that are not yet needed, but might be in the future.
 For example, you might be going to a cheese rolling convention in Manhattan, where you anticipate making lots of new friends from around the world.
 In preparation for your trip, you could expand your cities table in you friend address database to include all of the cities in the world, even though they aren't being referenced by anything yet.
 You can’t do this with a flat table.
 Of course, designing a database from scratch that is extensible and maintainable can be really tricky, as demonstrated in this fun blog post about [designing the most egalitarian marriage database](http://qntm.org/gay).

 ##Interacting with relational databases
 Data manipulation in relational databases is performed by making queries in Structured Query Language (SQL).
 All SQL operations do one of four fundamental types of operation: